olivierdalang/SPCgeonode/README.md

 ### Upgrade

-If at some point you want to update the SPCgeonode setup :
+If at some point you want to update the SPCgeonode setup (this will work only if you didn't do modifications, if you did, you need to merge them) :
 ```
 # Get the update setup
-git stash
 git pull
-git stash apply

 # Upgrade the stack
 docker-compose -f docker-compose.yml up -d --build